 Parents are legally obliged to ensure their children get to school and attend regularly, but this in itself does not disallow independent travel.
 However, as a school we are responsible for the welfare of our pupils and therefore have to consider what we believe is good practice in ensuring the safety of our pupils.
 We also have an obligation to alert relevant authorities should we believe a child's welfare is at risk.
-(See our Safeguarding and Child Protection Policy link below for further information)
+(See our Safeguarding and Child Protection Policy on the school website)